Brace yourself for a movie that bites! (You can watch the first two scenes further down and you’ll know what I mean.)

 I went to school with the kids of the nouveau riche who were looking down on me because my family was dead-broke.

-(My father went bankrupt when I was 16 and he had to emigrate to Sydney, Australia to paint houses to repay his debts.)
+(My father went bankrupt when I was 16 and he had to immigrate to Sydney, Australia to paint houses to repay his debts.)

 (And repay his debts he did.)